AcademicAce/AcademicAceBeta/readme.md

 # BETA DESIGNS for other website // POWERED BY CHATGBT (OPENAI)
+CLOSED BETA